PiBrewing/craftbeerpi4-documentation/master/troubleshooting.md

 1. What version of server have you installed?
 2. What version of user interface are you running?
-3. If you have problems with a plugin: How did you install and activated the plugin? e.g. `sudo pip install https://github.com/PiBrewing/cbpi4-pt100x` followed by `cbpi add cbpi4-pt100x`
+3. If you have problems with a plugin: How did you install the plugin? e.g. `sudo pip install https://github.com/PiBrewing/cbpi4-pt100x`
 4. In case of issues with the server: How did you install the server / user interface?
 5. If you run the server as system service, you can stop the service and [start the server in manual mode](server-installation.md#automatically-start-the-server-as-service). -> You will see logging and maybe also errors that may cause the issue.
 Report these errors as they may help to identify the problem.
+6. The server shows only warning and error logy by default.
+If you want to see mor, start the server with th -d option (e.g. sudo cbpi -d 20 start) to see also inofmational logging.
-6. The server has also the possibility to download the log file via the [system page](craftbeerpi-4-server/system.md)
+7. The server has also the possibility to download the log file via the [system page](craftbeerpi-4-server/system.md)

 Here you can see how the startup should look like if all plugins have been loaded correctly.
 If not, you would see error messages.
+(Informational logging enabled)

 ```
 Jan 25 13:47:58 raspberrypi systemd[1]: Started Craftbeer Pi.